 Best Types of Axes – With any tool, it’s important to understand that they have been designed to work.
 What tasks and activities has this specific axe was designed to do.
 When it comes to axes, most people can only tell you one type: the one used for chopping wood.

-Many other versatile types are suitable for rural living, and while one ax may work for one situation, it may fall short in another.
+Many other versatile types of axes are available that are designed and suitable for rural living.
+While one ax may work for one situation, it may fall short in another.

 Types of Axes and Their Uses

 Axes may seem like they have one function, but the varieties are good at accomplishing different tasks.
 Some of these tasks that influence axes use range from size to shape and types of heads.

 10 of the most common varieties of axes:

 Throwing axes are used in either sports or competitions.
 They feature a durable handle that has an ergonomic design to help enhance your grip on the ax and make aiming a bit easier.